Background Events - April-May

 NARWHAL departed Blyth for Immingham to embark mines.

 submarines PASTEUR, THETIS, CALYPSO departed Harwich.
-The first with defects
+The

 and returning to Cherbourg and the second